I'd say 'right quick' is one of those I use everday.

 She just went down the road right quick.

-other spellings: right quick, and rite quick
+variations: right quick, rite quick

 ★ "Right" is a favorite Appalachian intensifier.
 Stick it before "quick" to show you mean business - fast, but not rushed. ★

-Origin
+Origin and Etymology

 English speakers have been using "right" as an intensifier since the Middle Ages ("right good," "right fine").
 In Appalachian and Southern dialects, "right quick" became a standard way to mean "real fast."

-Notes
+Usage Notes

 Still common in rural and Southern speech.
 Often used for everyday errands, chores, or anything that doesn’t take long.
 Friendlier than "real quick" and a touch more old-fashioned.